Military donkeys during WWI & WWII

 Off to War

 During World War I, the Allies obtained donkeys from Egypt and the Greek islands of Imbros and Lemnos, to use for transporting weapons and supplies from landing craft to frontline troops at Gallipoli.
-(Source: The Daily Telegraph, 25 April 2017)
+(Source: Troy Lennon (25 April 2017), "Gallipoli forces were saved by their asses", The Daily Telegraph.)

 Image: Shipping Donkeys for Transport Work